Dor Shilton

 Hello.

 I am a writer and researcher living in Tel Aviv.
-I study human cultural evolution, with a particular focus on music, ritual, and social organization
+I study human cultural evolution, with a particular focus on music and ritual.

-I am currently a postdoctoral fellow at the Edelstein Center for the History and Philosophy of Science, Technology, and Medicine at The Hebrew University in Jerusalem.
+I am currently a postdoctoral fellow at the Cohn Institute in Tel Aviv University and a research affiliate at The School of Anthropology and Museum Ethnography at the University of Oxford.
+I was previously a postdoctoral fellow at the Edelstein Center for the History and Philosophy of Science, Technology, and Medicine at the Hebrew University of Jerusalem.

 Besides my academic work, I have written short films, short fiction, and several pieces for the Israeli press, which you can find below.